 How Often Should You Floss?

-Brushing your teeth twice per day is an effective way to clean the visible surfaces of your teeth, but what about the hard-to-reach places in between your teeth and the spot where your teeth meet the gums?
+Brushing your teeth twice per day is an effective way to clean the visible surfaces of your teeth, but what about the hard-to-reach areas in between your teeth and the spot where your teeth meet the gums?
 Flossing cleans between your teeth and along your gumline.
 If plaque isn't removed from these areas, the sticky deposit builds up and eventually hardens.
-The resulting substance is called tartar or calculus, and it can lead to gum disease, according to the American Dental Association (ADA).
-The ADA recommends flossing at least once per day to remove plaque, bacteria and food debris and help prevent cavities and gum disease.
+The resulting substance is called tartar or calculus, and it can lead to gum disease, according to the Canadian Dental Association (CDA).
+The CDA recommends flossing at least once per day to remove plaque, bacteria and food debris and help prevent cavities and gum disease.

 Learning to floss your teeth takes a bit of practice, but it's usually easy once you know how.
-The ADA suggests breaking off a piece of floss about 18 inches long and winding most of the piece around the middle finger of one hand.
+The CDA suggests breaking off a piece of floss equal in length to the distance from your hand to your shoulder and winding it around your index and middle fingers, leaving about five centimetres between your hands.
 Then, wind the remaining floss around the middle finger of your other hand, leaving a strand between your hands.

 Grip the floss between your index fingers and thumbs of both hands, and then slide the strand between two of your teeth.
 Move the floss down or up until it reaches the gumline, and then curve it and gently slip it under the gum next to one tooth.
 Clean under the gum of the adjoining tooth in the same way.
 To clean the surfaces between the teeth, move the floss upward and downward tightly against your tooth.